9 Differences Between Powershell And Windows Command Propmt

 Now I already mentioned how there are a lot more functions and stuff that Powershell can do.
 But also how you actually work with these commands in Powershell is a lot easier and different than in command prompt.

 That’s because powershell uses what are called pipes to pipe data from one command into the other and let me explain what that even means.

 So with a command prompt you probably know you basically just type in a command, it’s all text, as a string of text and then the command prompt will output a bunch of text as the output.
 And if you want to use that output from a command prompt command, as it’s just a string of text you either have to copy it and then put it into a new command separately.

 But with powershell you can actually take the output from one command and pipe it directly into the input of another command.

-Whereas you would have to specifically yourself pick out the information, if it was just a string output like command prompt.
-So it’s way easier to do much more complex series of commands with powershell, if you need to.
+Whereas you would have to specifically pick out the information if it was just a string output like command prompt.
+So it’s way easier to do a much more complex series of commands with Powershell if you need to.

 Now let’s talk about scripts though.
-Because I also mentioned that powershell is also the name of the scripting language of the same program.
-But command prompt also is able to do scripts using what are called batch files.
+Because I also mentioned that Powershell is also the name of the scripting language of the same program.
+But the command prompt also is able to do scripts using what are called batch files.

 Powershell uses “ps1” files as the script extension.
 And there should be no surprise here that batch files are way more limited than powershell scripts.

 For example, in batch scripts, you can’t even use “nested if statements”.
 It can only be one “if statement” at a time and if you want it to be another one you have to use the “Goto” command.